jkeizer1/SongSequencer/README.md

 ### Display Line ONE
 - TOP LINE
--- Shows Bars and Beats per Bar (Bpb) for the active step -- Rep n; shows the current repeat count of the active step -- Bar shows the current bar of the active step
+- Shows Bars and Beats per Bar (Bpb) for the active step
+- Rep n; shows the current repeat count of the active step
+- Bar shows the current bar of the active step
--- Beats shows the curent beat within the bar
+- Beats shows the curent beat within the bar

 ### Display Line TWO
 - STEPS TITLES
--- Shows the step numbers from 1..8 (bright background)
+- Shows the step numbers from 1..8 (bright background)

 ### Display Lines THREE, FOUR, FIVE
-- Sequencers
+- SEQUENCER GRID
--- SEQ shows the assigned sequencer A..H for the step -- REP shows the number of repeats for the step (0 means run the step once, 1 means repeat it once, etc.)
+- SEQ shows the assigned sequencer A..H for the step
+- REP shows the number of repeats for the step (0 means run the step once, 1 means repeat it once, etc.)
--- On shows whether the step is on or off ("--");
+- On shows whether the step is on or off ("--");

 ### Navigation
 - Turn left encoder to navigate horizontally across steps